zeeev/wham/README.md

   This is the likelihood ratio test statistic quantifying the difference in allele frequencies between the cases and controls.
   If you are only using WHAM for its structural breakpoint detection this field will contain a -nan.
 Both  cases (target) and controls (background) bams must be specified using the -t & -b flags to get an LRT score.

-#### AF:
+#### WAF:

   A comma separated list of allele frequencies of the background, target, combined.
 If control (background) bams were not specified the allele frequency for the background will be listed as -nan.
 WHAM treats each breakpoint as a bi-allelic variant and estimates the frequency based on the genotype counts.

 #### GC:

-  WHAM does not call a genotype unless there are 3 reliable reads covering a position.
+  Wham does not call a genotype unless there are 3 reliable reads covering a position.
 Genotypes of './.' are no-calls.
 CG reports the number of genotypes that could be called reliably.

+#### AT:

+ This field used by wham to determine a classification.
+There are 17 read depth normalized counts.
+The average user should not worry about this field.

+#### SI:

+  Consensus sequence complexity measured by Shannon's entropy.
+Wham removes calls where the entropy is below 0.5.

+#### PU:

+  The number of primary mappings that support the exact breakpoint reported in the POS field.

+#### SU:

+  The number of supplementary / split read support for the exact breakpoint reported in the POS field.

 #### CU:

   WHAM skips between positions that have soft-clipping.
 There are some number of reads that cover a given soft-clipping position.
 These reads can have soft-clipping at other locations.
 The number of other positions where there are soft-clipping is reported at CU.

+#### RD:

+  The number of reads covering all individuals joint called

 #### NC:

   The number of soft-clipped segments there were collapsed into the consensus sequence.

-#### ED:
+#### SP:

-  All the split read clusters that could be the end position of the SV.
-There are three pieces of information in this field: seqid, pos, and the number of split reads supporting this position.
+  Wham tries to identify the other breakpoint of an SV by first operating on split reads then mate pair mappings.
+  If the endpoint was identified by split reads the support tag will be 'sr', if the breakpoint was identified using mate pair mapping the support tag will be 'mp', otherwise the tag will be '.'.

 #### BE:

   The best candidate endpoint based on split read clustering.

+#### DI:

+  This field denotes is the breakpoint is supported on the 5' of the pielup or 3' end of pileup.
+The value 'f' denotes the '5 and 'b' denotes the 3'.

+#### END:

+  The end position of the structural variant.
+If there is an interchromosomal SV this field will contain a '.'.

+#### SVLEN:

+  The distance between the two breakpoints wham identified.
+If there is an interchromosomal SV or the endpoint could not be identified this field will contain a '.'.

 #### WC: